 "April 29, 2015 -- If you've ever had one (or a dozen) urinary tract infections, you might not be surprised to learn that they're the most common bacterial infections in the United States.

 What you might not know is that doctors are running "...

 Medical Editor: John P. Cunha, DO, FACOEP

-Hiprex (methenamine hippurate) used to treat and prevent urinary tract infections.
-It is a urinary anti-infective medicine.
-This medication is available in generic form.
-Common side effects include nausea, vomiting, diarrhea, abdominal cramps, and loss of appetite.
+Hiprex (methenamine hippurate) is a urinary anti-infective medicine used to treat and prevent urinary tract infections.
+Hiprex is available in generic form.
+Common side effects of Hiprex include nausea, vomiting, upset stomach, diarrhea, abdominal cramps, painful or difficult urination, loss of appetite, and skin rash.